arj03/ssb-browser-core/README.md

 Secure scuttlebutt core (similar to [ssb-server]) in a browser.

-This is a full implementation of ssb running in the browser only.
+This is a full implementation of ssb running in the browser only (but not limited to of course).
 The key of your feed is stored in the browser together with the log, indexes and smaller images.
 To reduce storage and network requirements, partial replication has been implemented.
 Wasm is used for crypto and is around 90% the speed of the C implementation.
 A WebSocket is used to connect to pubs.
 The `bundle-core.js` file in dist/ is roughly 1.8mb.

 Replication in the browser is quite a bit slower than in node, around 4-5x.
 There doesn't seem to be a single cause, it appears to be all the diferrent layers that are [slower]: end-to-end encryption, database write etc.

+Partial replication [speed] on a fast laptop is roughly 414 feeds in 85 seconds, and roughly half of that on a slow laptop or when running on battery.

 # api